-Department of Business & Industry - OFFICE OF THE LABOR COMMISSIONER - www.labor.nv.gov
+Department of Business & Industry - OFFICE OF THE LABOR COMMISSIONER

-STATE OF NEVADA MINIMUM WAGE 2023 ANNUAL BULLETIN POSTED APRIL 1, 2023
+STATE OF NEVADA MINIMUM WAGE 2023 ANNUAL BULLETIN POSTED APRIL 1, 2024

-PURSUANT TO ARTICLE 15, SECTION 16(A) OF THE CONSTITUTION OF THE STATE OF NEVADA AND ASSEMBLY BILL (AB) 456 PASSED DURING THE 80TH REGULAR SESSION OF THE NEVADA LEGISLATURE (2019), THE FOLLOWING MINIMUM WAGE RATES SHALL APPLY TO ALL EMPLOYEES IN THE STATE OF NEVADA UNLESS OTHERWISE EXEMPTED.
-THESE RATES ARE EFFECTIVE AS OF JULY 1, 2023 AND WILL INCREASE AS SET FORTH BELOW UNTIL JULY 1, 2024.
+PURSUANT TO ARTICLE 15, SECTION 16(A) OF THE CONSTITUTION OF THE STATE OF NEVADA AND ASSEMBLY BILL (AB) 456 PASSED IN 2019 DURING THE 80TH REGULAR SESSION OF THE NEVADA LEGISLATURE, THE ABOVE MINIMUM WAGE RATE SHALL APPLY TO ALL EMPLOYEES IN THE STATE OF NEVADA UNLESS OTHERWISE EXEMPTED.
+THIS RATE IS EFFECTIVE AS OF JULY 1, 2024, AND APPLIES TO ALL EMPLOYEES REGARDLESS OF OFFERED EMPLOYER HEALTH BENEFITS.